notebookPowerTools/vscode-kusto/README.md

 * Use the command `Configure Kusto Connection` to configure the Kusto connection.

 # Works with Jupyter Notebooks as well (when using [kqlmagic](https://pypi.org/project/Kqlmagic/))
-* This extension augments Jupyter Notbooks with Kusto language features, when using the [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension.
+* This extension augments Jupyter Notebooks with Kusto language features, when using the [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension.
 * The extension will automatically detect the cluster and database from cells containing the connection information `kql AzureDataExplorer://code;cluster='help';database='Samples'`.

 # Difference between Kusto Notebooks & Jupyter Notebooks  (with [kqlmagic](https://pypi.org/project/Kqlmagic/))